Northridge Sexual Orientation Discrimination Attorneys

 For example, an employer cannot refuse to hire someone because they are transgender or because they are a man who wears makeup or a woman who does not wear makeup.
 An employer also cannot refuse to hire someone because they are a man who is attracted to other men or a woman who is attracted to other women.

-Our Northridge Sexual Orientation Discrimination Lawyers
+Contact Our Northridge Sexual Orientation Discrimination Lawyers Today

 If you've been the victim of sexual orientation discrimination in your workplace, you need to seek the help of a Northridge sexual orientation discrimination attorney.
 At K2 Employment Law, our lawyers specialize in employment law and have extensive experience with handling discrimination cases.